donhamiltoniii/dondon-blog/src/content/food/salad/sweet-potato-and-black-bean-quinoa-salad.md

 1. **Pre‑heat oven** to 425 °F (220 °C).
 2. **Roast sweet potatoes:** Toss the cubed sweet potatoes with 1 Tbsp olive oil, a pinch of salt, and ½ tsp smoked paprika.
 Spread on a rimmed baking sheet and roast 20‑25 min, turning once, until golden and fork‑tender.
 Set aside to cool slightly.
 3. **Cook quinoa:** In a medium saucepan combine rinsed quinoa with 3 cups water (or low‑sodium broth).
 Bring to a boil, reduce to a simmer, cover, and cook 15 min until liquid is absorbed.
 Remove from heat, let sit 5 min, then fluff with a fork.
 Transfer to a large mixing bowl.
-4. **Make dressing:** Whisk together lime juice, remaining 2 Tbsp olive oil, cumin, chili powder (if using), agave/honey, and a pinch of salt & pepper.
+4. **Make dressing:** Whisk together lime juice, remaining 2 Tbsp olive oil, cumin, chili powder (if using), agave/honey, and a pinch of salt and pepper.
 Adjust seasoning to taste.
 5. **Combine salad:** Add roasted sweet potatoes, black beans, red onion, and cilantro to the bowl with quinoa.
 Pour the dressing over everything and toss gently until evenly coated.
 6. **Finish:** Season with additional salt, pepper, or lime juice if needed.
 If using, fold in toasted pumpkin seeds or sprinkle feta on top just before serving.
 7. **Serve:** The salad can be served warm, at room temperature, or chilled.
 Transfer to a serving platter or keep in a covered container for a pot‑luck.